google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 * The color of the browser's address bar is customized.
 * The app is on HTTPS (a prerequisite for Add to Homescreen).

+### Testing installation banner

+The simpliest way to trigger installation banner is Add to Homesceen button in Chrome DevTools.
+You may wish to ensure it works in production environment, though, and just wait for the browser as it shows the banner to you, like it does to regular user of your website.

+Once you install the app this way on your device and than remove it to repeat the test, the browser will not show you installation prompt again until some grace period pass.
+You're able to disable user activity checks by [turning on a flag](chrome://flags/#bypass-app-banner-engagement-checks) in your browser.
+After that banner will be triggered every time you open the page.

 ## More information

 This article has given you a quick introduction to web app manifests, but